obadakhalili/tinygrad-tensor-puzzles/README.md

 To start, install the dependencies using pipenv with `pipenv install` or using pip with `pip install -r requirements.txt`.
 Then head to `src/puzzles.ipynb` after you have read the Rules and Notes sections below and start coding!

+You can inspect and import code from `src/solutions.py` to compare against your own solutions.

 ## Rules

 1. Each puzzle needs to be solved in 1 line (<80 columns) of code